Sky130nm tutorial

 see m2

 Change to the ‘wire tool’ with spacebar.
-Press the top transistor ‘S’ and draw all the way down.
+Press the top transistor ‘S’ and draw all the way down to connect all of the transistors’ source terminals.

 Change grid to 0.5 um.

-Select a 0.5 um box below the transistors and paint the rectangle (middle click on locali)
+Select a 0.5 um box below the transistors and paint the rectangle with locali (middle click on locali)

 Connect guard rings to ground.
 Use the ‘wire tool’